dotnet/docs/docs/iot/debugging.md

 Notice the following:

 - `program` is the executable file created by `dotnet publish`.
-- `cwd` is the working directory to use when launching the app on the Pi.
+- `cwd` is the working directory to use when launching the app on the device.
 - `pipeProgram` is the path to an SSH client on the local machine.
 - `pipeArgs` are the parameters to be passed to the SSH client.
 Be sure to specify the password parameter, as well as the `pi` user in the format `<user>@<hostname>`.